zeroc-ice/ice-demos/cpp/IceTouch/iPhone/hello/README.md

 This demo runs against any hello server, such as the [C++ server](../../../Ice/hello).

+### Timeouts

-To test timeouts, you can use the timeout slider to set a timeout on the client proxy and the delay slider to set a delayed response in the server to cause a timeout.
-In the case of a timeout, you will notice that the server prints two "Hello World!" messages.
-This happens because the Slice operation sayHello is marked as idempotent, meaning that Ice does not need to preserve the at-most-once retry semantics.
+To test timeouts you can use the timeout slider to set a timeout in the client proxy and the delay slider to set a delayed response in the server to cause a timeout.

+You will notice that two "Hello World!" messages will be printed by the server in this case.
+This is because the sayHello method is marked as idempotent in the Slice, meaning that Ice does not need to follow the at-most-once retry semantics.

 See the manual for more information about retry behavior.

+### IceDiscovery

+Instead of configuring the IP address for the server you can use IceDiscovery to discover the server.

+To enable IceDiscovery, touch the "Use IceDiscovery" button to switch it on.
+You must run the hello server from the IceDiscovery/hello demo (such as the [C++ server](../../../IceDiscovery/hello)) and ensure that the server is listening on an accessible network interface.

+See the README file of the IceDiscovery hello demo for more information on how to start the server.